 The University Police Department provides vehicle and foot patrols on campus 24 hours a day, seven days a week, 365 days a year.
-Faculty, administrators, staff, and students are encouraged to immediately report all crimes, suspicious activities and/or behavior, and emergencies to the University Police at 732-571-4444 or by dialing 911 in an emergency.
-Routine business calls or calls for non-emergency assistance should be directed to 732-571-4444.
-Students residing at Pier Village or University Bluffs are reminded to contact the Long Branch Police Department if they need assistance at 732-222-1000, or 911 in an emergency.
+Faculty, administrators, staff, and students are encouraged to immediately report all crimes, suspicious activities and/or behavior, and emergencies to the University police at 732-571-4444 or by dialing 911 in an emergency.
+Routine business calls or calls for nonemergency assistance should be directed to 732-571-4444.
+Students residing at the University Bluffs are reminded to contact the Long Branch Police Department at 732-222-1000 if they need assistance or 911 in an emergency.

-There are 103 emergency telephones on campus.
+There are approximately 100 emergency telephones on campus.
 These telephones can be identified by either a blue light and/or "Emergency" labels and provide direct contact to the University Police at all times.
 Also, regular telephones in all buildings have labels affixed to them that include the University Police Department telephone number.

-The University Police Department reports directly to the Vice President for Administrative Services and maintains close and direct contact with the Vice President for Student Life and Leadership Engagement and the Assistant Vice President for Student Life, providing a daily exchange of information that is within the context of federal and state privacy laws.
+The University Police Department reports directly to the Vice President for Student Life and Leadership Engagement, providing a daily exchange of information and maintains close and direct contact with the Vice President for Student Life and Leadership Engagement and the Assistant Vice President for Student Life, providing a daily exchange of information that is within the context of federal and state privacy laws.